José Luis Sierra (footballer, born 1968): Coaching career

 Sierra started coaching in 2010 of Chilean club Unión Española and spent five years there.
 He won the 2013 Torneo Transición with them.
 Unión won the Apertura Tournament of 2013, after defeating Colo-Colo 1–0 in the final match.
 In 2015, he became the coach of Colo-Colo.
 In only one season, he won the 2015 Torneo Apertura title with and also led them into the 2015 Copa Chile.
 On July 22, 2016, he signed a one-year contract with eight-time Saudi champions Al-Ittihad with an option to sign for another season.

 On 7 November 2021, Sierra was appointed as the manager of Saudi Arabian club Al-Tai.

 On 20 October 2022, Sierra was appointed as manager of Al-Wehda.

+Personal life

+His parents, Domingo Sierra and Pilar Pando, are Spanish immigrants in Chile of Galician and Asturian origin, respectively.

+He studied in the Colegio Hispano Americano, which belongs to Spanish residents in Chile.

+Belonging to a football family, his father was a director of Unión Española and his great uncle, Félix Cantín, was a doctor and midfielder of Unión Deportiva Española from 1928 to 1932.

+His son of the same name, José Luis Jr., was a Chile international at under-20 level and his brother-in-law, Sebastián Miranda, is a football manager and former professional footballer in Chile and abroad.
+His nephew, Benjamín Sierra, who is also the nephew of Sebastián Miranda, plays at the Spanish Kings League.